 Even if you’re not interested in making money on the Internet just like me, PayPal can still be used for making purchases from online shopping websites.
 You don’t need a credit or debit card; all you need is a PayPal account and enough funds to cover the purchase.

 So let’s dive into the details on how to set up your PayPal account so that you can receive and send money instantly.
-Signing up for a PayPal account is 100% free so don’t worry if you don’t have extra money in your bank account yet.
+Signing up for an account is 100% free so don’t worry if you don’t have extra money in your bank account yet.

 How to Sign Up For PayPal